w3c/wcag-act-rules/content/rules/2ee8b8/proposed.md

 <a class="example-link" title="Inapplicable Example 6" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/2ee8b8/e9bbdbec137223e2973c6d2896050770c84c26e5.html">Open in a new tab</a>

 This word - non-standard / nonstandard - appears in both the element's accessible name and its visible label, using different hyphenation.
-So it's not applicable.

 ```html
 <a href="#" aria-label="non-standard">nonstandard</a>